Snapchat/KeyDB-docs/docs/commands.md

 #### Description:

-Instruct KeyB to start an [Append Only File](https://docs.keydb.dev/docs/persistence/) rewrite process.
+Instruct KeyDB to start an [Append Only File](https://docs.keydb.dev/docs/persistence/) rewrite process.
 The rewrite will create a small optimized version of the current Append Only File.